-The term complementary and alternative medicine (CAM) is used to describe products and practices that are not typically treatment options within the mainstream medical system.1,2 These are methods that some patients find helpful in treating some of the symptoms or side effects of cancer, in relieving pain, and improving quality of life.
-Although these terms are sometimes used interchangeably, in general, complementary medicine refers to treatments used in addition to standard medical care, while alternative medicine is used instead of standard medical care.
+The phrase complementary and alternative medicine (CAM) is used to describe products and practices that are not typically treatment options within the mainstream medical system.
+These are methods that some patients find helpful in treating some of the symptoms or side effects of cancer, in relieving pain, and improving quality of life.
+Although these terms are sometimes used interchangeably, in general, complementary medicine refers to treatments used in addition to standard medical care, while alternative medicine is used instead of standard medical care.1,2

 While there are many CAM options that are safe for patients with bladder cancer to try and may help them to feel better, there is no type of CAM treatment that has been proven to treat or cure the cancer itself.
 Any CAM option that claims to do so is a fraud.
 Your healthcare providers can help you to investigate any CAM option that you are considering and help you look for signs that the treatment may be ineffective or even dangerous.

 Why do some people choose to try CAM?